offsideswap/black/docs/clp/clp-adr.md

 This ADR contains a summary of decisions taken during the implementation of the clp module and a summary of the final outcome
 ### Summary

-For the Blackchain MVP, CLP module provides the following functionalities
+For the Offsideswap MVP, CLP module provides the following functionalities
 - Create New Liquidity Pool
 - Add Liquidity to an Existing Liquidity pool
 - Remove Liquidity from an Existing Liquidity pool